sandokim/Reference/README.md

 ### Convolution operation

-1×1 convolution called a pointwise convolution.
+a 1×1 convolution called a pointwise convolution.

 ## Model Compression